Roll of Honour

 Ade studied the LLM International Business Law while at UEL.

-Ali holds world records in his weight class and has competed at the 2008, 2012 and 2016 Paralympic Games.
-In London he finished in an agonising 4th place just outside of the medals.
-However in 2016 he was able to win his first medal - winning silver in Rio.
-He has also won a gold medal at the 2014 World Championships and 2015 European Championships and a Bronze in the 2014 Commonwealth Games.
+Ali holds world records in his weight class and has competed at the 2008, 2012 and 2016 and 2020 Paralympic Games.
+At London 2012 he finished in an agonising 4th place just outside of the medals.
+However in Rio 2016 he won his first Paralympic medal , bringing home the silver.
+He has also won a gold medal at the 2014 World Championships and 2015 European Championships, and bronze medal in the 2014 Glasgow and 2018 Gold Coast Commonwealth Games.

-Whilst at UEL Ali was able to study a BSc in Sport and Exercise Science.
+Whilst at UEL Ali was studied for a BSc in Sport and Exercise Science.

 Aimee Willmott - Swimming

-As UEL's most successful swimmer it has been possible for her to win a great number of medals at both the BUCS Short and Long Course competitions while at UEL.
-Furthermore in 2015 she was selected as the BUCS Sportswoman of the Year.
-She was able to do this whilst studying a BSc in Sports and Exercise Science.
+As UEL's most successful swimmer, Aimee won medals at both the BUCS Short and Long Course competitions whilst studying a BSc in Sports and Exercise Science at UEL.
+In 2015 she was selected as the BUCS Sportswoman of the Year.

 Anne Wild - Wheelchair Basketball

-As UEL's most experienced Paralympian, Ann has been able to represent Great Britain at a total of five Paralympic Games between 1988 and 2008.
-She was also captain of the team from 2003 and was able to help the team win medals at the European and World Championships.
-In 2010 Ann was also awarded an OBE for her services to Wheelchair Basketball.
+As UEL's most experienced Paralympian, Ann has represented ParalympicsGB at five Paralympic Games between 1988 and 2008.
+She was captain of the Great Britain team from 2003 and was able to help the team win medals at the European and World Championships.
+In 2010 Ann was also awarded an OBE for her services to wheelchair basketball.

-While at UEL Ann studied an MSc Sports Psychology and narrowly missed out at reaching her 6th Olympic games at London 2012 when she made the switch to target shooting.
+While at UEL, Ann studied an MSc Sports Psychology and narrowly missed out on reaching her sixth Olympic games at London 2012 where she made the switch to target shooting.

 Bianca Williams - Athletics